dzackgarza/Notes/Research/Reading Notes/3-12-18 Reading Notes.md

 Recent result: [Chow Rings computed in 2005 for $BGL_n, BSL_n, BSp_n, BO_n, BSO_n$](https://arxiv.org/pdf/math/0505560.pdf)
 Cohomology for classifying spaces of linear algebraic groups (equivalently compact Lie Groups) have an algebraic analog: Chow rings of the classifying spaces.
 For a finite abelian group, the chow ring is the symmetric algebra on the group of characters.

 There is a map from the Chow ring back into cohomology, which in general fails surjectivity and injectivity.
 Tensoring this map with $\QQ$ creates an isomorphism, though.
-In this case, both hve the ring structure of invariants under the Weyl group in the symmetric algebra of the ring of characters of a maximal torus.
+In this case, both have the ring structure of invariants under the Weyl group in the symmetric algebra of the ring of characters of a maximal torus.
 (Classical result, Leray and Borel.)

 Chow rings have not been computed for $PGL_n$.
 Need to know about Chern classes, Euler classes,